Best laptops for writers 2025: 6 top tested and reviewed

 Screen Size: 13 to 15 inches for portability

-Design: 2-in-1 or Clamshell?
+Design: 2-in-1 or clamshell?

-Battery Life: 9+ Hours for Portability
+Battery Life: 11+ hours for portability

 FAQs

-Q: What is a Copilot+ PC?
+Q: What is a good distraction-free laptop for writers?

 How We Test the best laptops for Writers

+Laptops for writers get the same intensive testing as any other laptop that comes across our desks.
 We put each laptop through extensive benchmark testing—both synthetic and real-world—before we send it to our reviewers.
 We evaluate each aspect of the laptop, including its performance, battery life, display, speakers, and heat management.

 In our benchmark testing, we use a Klein K10 colorimeter to detect the laptop's display's brightness and DCI-P3 color gamut.
 For performance testing, we run the laptop through a gauntlet of benchmarks, including Geekbench 6 and 3DMark professional graphics tests.